Ben Gannon-Doak: Loan to Middlesbrough

 On 30 August 2024, Gannon-Doak joined EFL Championship side Middlesbrough on a season-long loan.
 On 28 September, he made his first start for the club and scored his first competitive senior career goal in a 2–0 win over Stoke City.

 After registering five assists in as many games in November 2024 he won the EFL Young Player of the Month award.

 Bournemouth

 On 18 August 2025, Gannon-Doak signed for fellow Premier League side Bournemouth for an initial fee of £20m with a further £5m in add-ons.
 A buy-back option was included in the deal for Liverpool.
-To reflect both his parents' names, he adopted the name "Gannon-Doak" for the back of his shirt.
+An injury suffered on international duty saw him make just eight appearances in his debut season.